python-zeroconf/python-zeroconf/README.rst

 * Fixed duplicate packets triggering duplicate updates (#376) @bdraco

-  If TXT or SRV records update was already processed and then recieved again, it was possible for a second update to be called back in the ServiceBrowser
+  If TXT or SRV records update was already processed and then received again, it was possible for a second update to be called back in the ServiceBrowser
 * Fixed ServiceStateChange.Updated event happening for IPs that already existed (#375) @bdraco
 * Fixed RFC6762 Section 10.2 paragraph 2 compliance (#374) @bdraco